Xenon1345/options-font/README.md

-# wavetapper-font
+# options-font
-Font for (almost) all wavetapper symbols.
+Font for the katakana in options.